jeremyaemmett/jeremyaemmett.github.io/quick_start_guide.md

   - Set autotune_name = {desired folder name for tuning results}
   - Set autotune_mode = 'run' _or_ 'plot' _in params.py_, depending on the desired function
   - Set the desired sims_per_first_generation, sims_per_generation, and n_generations _in params.py_

+Choose the CryoGrid output files to use as VU-MALM forcing input, by specifying e.g. params.cryogrid_name = 'palsa_low_Drying0p0015_z00p1_rootDepth0p1' in _params.py_.
+This is invoked by _main.py_ in its call to _forcing.all_forcing()_, where 'T.txt', 'water.txt', etc. are read into the needed forcing array variables.